henrow5/web-applications/phase-2-sinatra/3_tdd_route/hello_web_project/post_sort_names_route_design_recipe.md

   let(:app) { Application.new }

-  context "GET /names" do
+  context "POST /sort-names" do
-    it "returns a string of names" do response = get("/names?names=Julia, Mary, Karim")
+    it "returns a string of 5 sorted names" do response = post("/sort-names", names: "Joe,Alice,Zoe,Julia,Kieran")

       # Assert the response status code and body.
       expect(response.status).to eq(200)
-      expect(response.body).to eq("Julia, Mary, Karim")
+      expect(response.body).to eq("Alice,Joe,Julia,Kieran,Zoe")
     end

-    it "returns another string of names" do response = get("/names?names=Bruce, Clark, Diana")
+    it "returns a string of 3 sorted names" do response = post("/sort-names", names: "Ben,Adrian,Chris")

       # Assert the response status code and body.
       expect(response.status).to eq(200)
-      expect(response.body).to eq("Bruce, Clark, Diana")
+      expect(response.body).to eq("Adrian,Ben,Chris")
     end
   end
 end